qqshfox/rack_rails_logger/README.md

 # RackRailsLogger

-TODO: Write a gem description
+Rails-like logger for rake.

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    group :development do
       gem 'rack_rails_logger'
+    end

 And then execute: